-The project meets section II.B.1.a.and b.
+The project meets Section II.B.1.a.and b.

-Location & Removability:

-The location of the addition at the rear of the existing building is in accordance with the design guidelines.
-The addition connects to a previous non-historic addition and is designed so that if the addition were to be removed in the future, the historic character of the original house would still be intact.
+Location & Removability: The bulk of the addition is located behind the historic house.
+Its insets and separate roof form ensure that if the addition were to be removed in the future, the overall historic character of the historic house would not be adversely impacted.

-The project meets section II.B.2.a and e.
+The project meets Section II.B.2.a and e.

-Design: The addition's change in materials, separate roof form, and lower height help to distinguish it from the historic house and read as an addition to the house.
+Design: The location of the addition at the rear of the existing building is in accordance with the design guidelines.
+The addition's change in materials, inset, and separate roof form help to distinguish it from the historic house and read as an addition to the house.
 At the same time, its scale, materials, roof form, and fenestration pattern are all compatible with the historic character of the existing house.
+The addition is designed so that if the addition were to be removed in the future, the historic character of the house would still be intact.

-The project meets section II.B.2.a and f.
+The project meets Section II.B.2.a and f.